graphcommerce-org/graphcommerce/.changeset/cuddly-apes-boil.md

 '@graphcommerce/next-ui': minor
 ---

-Introduced `<ProductAddToCartForm/>`, bla. which is allows for adding all product types to the cart with a single react-hook-form form.
+Introduced `<AddProductsToCartForm/>`, which is allows for adding all product types to the cart with a single react-hook-form form.

 The old `<ProductAddToCart/>` component is split into multiple components: